matter-labs/zksync-lite-docs/docs/maintenance.md

 <br>
 <br>

-# Sorry, we're under maintenance!
+# Welcome to zkSync — a service for trustless and scalable payments on Ethereum

 <br>
 <br>
 <br>

-zkSync website is currently undergoing planned maintenance.
+Welcome to zkSync website is currently undergoing planned maintenance.
 We'll be back up in a bit!

+You can track the current maintenance status on [our twitter page](https://twitter.com/zksync).

-To not get bored in the meanwhile, check out the [FAQ](/faq/intro.html) or follow us on [Twitter](https://twitter.com/the_matter_labs).
+To not get bored in the meanwhile, check out the [FAQ](/faq/intro.html).